expo/orbit/apps/expo-menu-bar/README.md

-# EAS Menu bar
+# Expo Orbit Menu bar

 ## Installation instructions

 - Download the latest release from [expo-menu-bar/releases](https://github.com/expo/eas-menu-bar/releases?q=expo-menu-bar)
-- Unzip the file and drag ExpoMenuBar to the Applications folder.
+- Unzip the file and drag Expo Orbit to the Applications folder.

 ## How to run locally